fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_full_search.md

       return static_cast< int >( mOptions.at( "heuristic" ) );
     }

+Be sure to call one of the heuristic set methods in the `AppConfig` constructor, to provide the default configuration.

 The `CubeSearch.cpp` code may look something like this:

     problem->setHeuristic( static_cast< Problem::HeuristicEnum >( data.config.heuristic( ) ) );